AramCodes/AramCodes/README.md

 Fullstack Developer
 -------------------

 I have been coding for a little over a year now, after switching industries.
-I am preferential to the frontend, but I also know the backend.
+I am preferential to the front-end, but I also know the back-end.
 I have used foundational technologies such as HTML, CSS, and JavaScript, as well as React, Java, Spring, MySQL, Bootstrap, Sass, and Tailwind.
 I am also familiar with tools such as Git, Maven, Docker, Vs Code, IntelliJ, and Postman.

 * 🌍  I'm based in Orlando
 * 🖥️  See my portfolio at [MyPortfolio](http://aramcodes.github.io/portfolio/)